Long Close School

 There’s definitely an inclusive, family atmosphere here.
 The ethos is strongly anti-hothouse – happy kids, thrive.
 A few years ago I’m sure that view was unfashionable, but in the light of today’s stressed anxious children it’s becoming a selling point for the school.

 It may sound a bit strange but one of the biggest quirks is its diversity.
-There is a normality and genuine reflection of real life, that can only be a good thing for kids to be a part of as they look beyond their education.
-I am acutely aware of the Berkshire bubble with my own kids, so to mix with people of different faiths and backgrounds can only a good thing.
+There is a normality and genuine reflection of real life, that can only be a good thing your kids look beyond their education.
+I am acutely aware of the Berkshire bubble with my own kids, so to mix with people of different faiths and backgrounds is a real positive.
 Part of Cognita (a worldwide group of 68 schools founded by former head of Ofsted Sir Chris Woodhead) there are many opportunities for the schools in Europe, Latin America, Asia and the Middle East to tap into their global community.

-Good actually.
-Long Close School offers supervised homework sessions and after school clubs and care until 6pm.
+WRAP AROUND CARE: Good actually.
+Long Close School offers supervised homework sessions and after-school clubs and care until 6pm.
 Cue grateful, overstretched parents everywhere.
 Children 3+ can attend Early Morning Club from 8am and you can book them up and boot them out into holiday clubs too.
 Phew!

 WORD ON THE GROUND

-Long Close School has a well-earned reputation for pastoral care along with its academic and extra-curricular success.
-My feeling on walking around was that it was a very warm, welcoming, nurturing school.
+The mums I have spoken to love the friendly vibe here, great teaching and said their kids were happy, engaged and making great progress.
 It doesn’t have that sense of old-fashioned freedom that some schools offer – the kids aren’t left to roam or whack each others’ eyes out with conkers, for example.
-Instead, there are zones for each age group, and permission is needed to run off into the grounds, which may not appeal to the romantic in you but may speak to the pragmatic parent in you.
+Instead, there are zones for each age group, and permission is needed to run off into the grounds.
+That might not appeal to the romantic in you but may speak volumes if you’re pragmatic parent.

 THE MUDDY VERDICT